Make the most of your home inspection

 What is a home inspection contingency?

 The home inspection contingency protects buyers like you by giving you the right to cancel the sales contract without forfeiting your ready money.
 If the home inspector finds a problem or problems with the property, you can absolutely back out of the sale.
 Or you can present the home inspection findings to the seller and request repairs or a cash credit before closing.
+In Texas, the "option period" is used to get the home inspection and repair negotiations completed.

 How much does a home inspection usually cost?